 If you still aren’t convinced the baler is not your friend, consider the danger and liability involved in exposing untrained associates to such machinery.
 In one study, the Bureau of Labor Statistics Census of Fatal Occupational Injuries recorded 34 U.S. deaths related to compactors and balers over a six-year period.

-Reusable Containers can help you reduce waste — packaging waste and labor waste. click here to use our Impact Calculatorto discover the value of reusables.
+Reusable Plastic Containers can help you reduce waste — packaging waste and labor waste.
+Click here to use our Impact Calculator to discover the value of RPCs versus corrugated boxes.